 In spite of such statements, however, as the final comment from GNRF5 illustrates, integration between non Roma and Roma communities remains restricted in many locations and the limitations of inclusion of Roma into important spheres of social life forms an important part of analysis and discussions presented in previous chapters.
 Finally, it is also interesting to report that when non Roma respondents spoke of what they considered to be the positive aspects of Roma culture they routinely highlighted widely held stereotypical views about Roma having a freedom of spirit/'take each day as it comes' approach to life and also their love of, and inherent talents, for music and dance.
 Although these views were generally offered with good intentions, they may also serve to perpetuate the "negative prejudices of Folklorism which produces discrimination" (FRI, 2013: 6) and as such, serve as an indication of more mundane and widely held attitudes that will have to be confronted if the ongoing social exclusion of Roma is to be challenged across Europe.
+The Limits of Inclusion?
+Exploring the views of Roma and non Roma in six European Union Member States

-Six Conclusions, key findings and recommendations Key findings 53
+Conclusions, key findings and recommendations

+Introduction Key findings Recommendations